mattrips/scratchPad/ProtocolConformance 200703.md

 print(getId(of: x)) // "P"
 ```
 ---
-Example 1.5.4.2 demonstrates that an implementation of a protocol's requirement provided by a refinement of the protocol can be unavailable to a conformance of the concretization to the protocol even though though the concretization conforms to the refinement.
+Example 1.5.4.2 demonstrates that a specialized implementation of a protocol's requirement provided by a refinement of the protocol can be unavailable to a conformance of a concretization to the protocol even though the concretization conforms to the refinement.

 Since constraint *c1* on *i2* is not a superset of constraint *c2* on `X<Int>: P`, *i2* is unavailable for purposes of the conformance of `X<Int>: P`.